stereolabs/debug_tool/README.md

 ros2 service call /zed/zed_node/start_svo_rec zed_msgs/srv/StartSvoRec "{svo_filename: '/path/to/svo/file/file.svo2', compression_mode: <choose between 0 and 4>}
 ```
 > **Note:** By default, the SVO file is saved as `zed.svo2` in the current directory.
 To change this, use the `svo_filename` parameter.
-> **Note:** Compression mode by default will be 0 if not assigned, which is LOSSLESS mode (no compression).
-SVOs in this mode can be quite heavy.
-We recommend H264 (compression mode 1) or H265 (compression mode 2) to have optimal sized SVOs.
+> **Note:** Compression mode by default will be 0 if not assigned, which is the H265 LOSSY compression mode, similar to __ZED_Explorer__.
-> **Alternative:** You can also record an SVO directly using **ZED Explorer**, skipping the need to run the ROS 2 Wrapper.
+> If you are using namespaces to run your node, adapt the command with the corresponding service name that includes the service.

 3️⃣  **Stop the SVO recording:**